 It is important to note that the numbers quoted may vary slightly from examination to examination as there is some flexibility to ensure that each examination has a consistent level of difficulty.
 However, the number of questions tested in each element will not change by more than plus or minus 2.
 This comprises of 100 multiple choice questions.

-- This will be a two-hour examination of 100 Multiple Choice Questions (MCQs).
+- This will be a 150 minutes examination of 100 Multiple Choice Questions (MCQs).

 - All questions will carry equal marks.